-- 1. Research proposal presentation and submission carrying a maximum of 15 (15%) points to occur on a date as indicated in the section below. - 2.
-PowerPoint presentation of research paper carrying a maximum of 20 (20%) points to occur on a date as indicated in the section below. - 3.
-Critical review of each the first two articles above carrying a maximum total 15 (15%) points to occur on a date as indicated in the section below. - 4.
-A well-developed research paper carrying a maximum of 40 (40%) points to be handed on a hard copy and electronically to occur on a date as indicated in the section below. - 5.
+- 1. Critical review of each of the three articles above carrying a maximum total 15 (15%) points (5 points for each review) to occur on a date as indicated in the section below. - 2.
+Research proposal presentation and submission carrying a maximum of 15 (15%) points to occur on a date as indicated in the section below. - 3.
+PowerPoint presentation of research paper carrying a maximum of 20 (20%) points to occur on a date as indicated in the section below. - 4.
+A well-developed research paper carrying a maximum of 40 (40%) points to be handed on a hard copy and electronically on a date as indicated in the section below.
+You are required to choose one or the other citation style attached in your course Blackboard - 5.
 Class participation carrying a maximum of 10 (10%) points.
+This includes your participation and contribution during class sessions, proposal and PowerPoint presentations, and presentations of the final paper.